Charcoal-SE/SmokeDetector/CONTRIBUTING.md

  - we have a bunch of [userscripts](https://github.com/Charcoal-SE/userscripts) that we use - those are in JavaScript

 TL;DR: If you'd like to help out with Charcoal, drop into chat and we'll be able to find you something to do.

+**If you are making a pull request for code changes** you must adhere to specific guidelines.
+Please refer to the `CONTRIBUTING_PULLREQS.md` file for details on what we require in pull requests for code changes to properly review the request.
+Pull requests without these requirements may be rejected or require additional information from the original filer until we get details about the request